 The financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to going concern, which assumes continuity of operation and realization of assets and settlement of liabilities in the normal course of business.
-As at March 31, 2020, the Company reported a loss of \$22,552, a cumulative deficit of \$7,598,102 and a negative working capital of \$296,704.
-The Company's ability to continue as a going concern is dependent upon its ability to close the qualifying transaction and raise additional financing which will allow for acquiring assets that will provide the Company with a revenue stream.
-Even if the Company has been successful in the past in doing so, there is no assurance that it will manage to obtain additional financing in the future.
+As at June 30, 2020, the Company reported a loss of \$22,552, a cumulative deficit of \$7,756,850 and a negative working capital of \$181,299.
+The Company's ability to continue as a going concern is dependent upon its ability to raise additional financing which will allow that will provide the Company with a revenue stream.
+Even if the Company has been successful in the past, there is no assurance that it will manage to obtain additional financing in the future.